top of page

 4. Leave the scallops on this side for approximately 2 minutes, until the scallop easily releases from the pan when you go to move it (if it sticks, it's likely not ready to flip, don't force it, otherwise check to see that the pan is coated enough in oil).

-5. Once you can see that a crust has formed and the scallops easily flip, cook on the opposite side for one more minute.
+5. Once you can see that a crust has formed and the scallops easily flip, add your two tablespoons of butter, flip, and cook on the opposite side for about one more minute.
+Remember, they will easily release when done!
+They should only take around 3 minutes total time.
+Squeeze juice of a little less than half of lemon on top immediately before plating.

-6. Move to a plate, top with a generous spoonful of the prepared hollandaise, crumbled bacon pieces, a dusting of paprika and chives.
+6. Move to a plate, make a scallop train with butttered brioche slices if preferred (shown in video), or just plate as shown below topped with a generous spoonful of the prepared hollandaise, crumbled bacon pieces, a dusting of paprika, chives and a lemon wedge.
 Enjoy!

-Did you make this recipe?
-Don't forget to post a photo and tag @boujeekitchen_ on instagram and hashtag it #boujeekitchen
+Don't forget to post a photo and tag @boujeekitchen

 Guard your heart above all else, for it is the source of life.
 Proverbs 4:23